 If you cut them with a knife, they'll get smashed and misshapen.
 Especially with this recipe since the rolls are extra gooey.

 The dough is going to be very sticky and a little bit wet as soon as you mix all of the ingredients together.
 It will look more like a dough after it rests and rises as the flour absorbs more liquid.

 If it looks too sticky and runny (like a pancake batter and not like a dough), then add a little more flour to make it resemble a dough.

-The first step of blooming the yeast is mostly to just check if the yeast is active.
-If it does not foam up after being dissolved in warm water and sugar within 10 minutes, then the yeast might not be active anymore.
+If it doesn't foam up after being dissolved in warm water and sugar within 10 minutes, then the yeast might not be active anymore.
 You might need to try a different packet or batch in yeast.

-I like to let my dough rise in an oven preheating to 180°C (350°F) for 3 minutes, then turned off.
-If it isn’t warm enough, the dough will not rise.
-Do not let the oven get too hot (over 55°C) because the yeast cells will start to die off.
-This dough never rises on my counter because it is never warm enough for such an enriched dough to rise.
+I like to let my dough rise in an oven preheated to the lowest temperature it could go for a few minutes, then turned off.
+Don't let the oven get too hot (over 130°F or 55°C) because the yeast cells will start to die off.

 Yes you can!
 Just substitute the same amount of blueberries for your berry of choice and cook the filling as usual.
 If you are using a very seedy berry like raspberries, I would strain the filling after cooking to remove the seeds.

 Fresh or frozen both work.
 The filling gets simmered down into a sauce anyways.
 I prefer frozen wild blueberries because they have the best flavor and color!

 Did you make this recipe?
 I would love for you to rate this recipe and hear what you think in the comments below!
 Share your creation on Instagram and tag @flouringkitchen.
 Follow me on Pinterest to save and for more recipe ideas.